 As interest in sustainable living grows, so does urban farming and the backyard chicken population.
 I’ve been raising backyard chickens for years, and I just can’t imagine living without them.
-There are so many benefits to keeping a few chickens in your backyard – here are just a few:
+As a home designer, designing and building my modern chicken coop was one of the best parts of the process.
+There are so many benefits to keeping a few chickens in your backyard, though.
+Here are just a few:

 - Fresh Eggs.
 It doesn’t get much fresher than laid in your backyard that morning and into the pan.